-28. Oil and Hazardous Substance Liability [Pursuant to Clean Water Act Section 311]
+28. Oil and Hazardous Substance Liability - [Pursuant to Clean Water Act Section 311].

-Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the Permittee from any responsibilities, liabilities, or penalties to which the Permittee is or may be subject under Section 311
+Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the Permittee from any responsibilities, liabilities, or penalties established pursuant to which the Permittee is or may be subject under Section 311 of the Clean Water Act.

-29. State or Tribal Law [Pursuant to R18-9-A904(C)]
+29. State or Tribal Law - [Pursuant to R 18-9-A904 (C)].

-Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the operator from any responsibilities, liabilities, or penalties established pursuant to any applicable State or Tribal law or regulation under authority preserved by Section 510 of the Clean Water Act
+Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the operator from any responsibilities, liabilities, or penalties established pursuant to any applicable State or Tribal law or regulation under authority preserved by Section 510 of the Clean Water A ct.